baldwint/clans/docs/index.rst

     $ clans edit

-Not only is clans the most legit way to waste time on the internet, but it is also a useful tool for:
+Not only does clans offer an alternative interface to Plans, but it is also a useful tool for:

   - automatically backing up your plan
   - scheduling a plan update for a later time
   - emailing yourself when new planlove arrives

-and much much more.
+and much more.
 No Limits™!

 Contents